hangyu98/IMSP/README.md

                    'Human coronavirus NL63']
     ```
 - ### Output:
-  - The link prediction results are available at: /data/prediction
+  - The link prediction results are available at: '''python /data/prediction'''
   - The performance evaluation results are available at: /data/evaluation

 - ### Customizable filter: